audstanley/coffeeorders-go/README.md

 Or stop by my blog [audstanley.com](https://www.audstanley.com)

-### If you want to run the application as a Docker container:
+### If you want to run the application as a Docker container - or help to develop - a docker container can be useful:

 ```bash
 # you can just run the run-dockerfile.sh if you are on linux and have docker installed.